Skip to content

 vaalacat/frp-panel

-can automatically identify Docker container ports in real-time and hot update configurations, making it very suitable for Docker service reverse proxying.
+Traefik can automatically detect Docker container ports in real-time and hot-reload configurations, making it ideal for Docker service reverse proxying

-First, create a dedicated network for the reverse proxy named traefik
+First, create a Docker network named traefik for reverse proxy use:

 docker network create traefik